aim-uofa/AdelaiDepth/README.md

 ## License

+For the project LeReS, it is liscensed under the Adobe Research License, see the [LICENSE file](LeReS/LICENSE).

-For academic use, this project is licensed under the 2-clause BSD License - see the LICENSE file for details.
+Other depth prediction projects are licensed under the 2-clause BSD License - see the [LICENSE file](LICENSE) for details.
 For commercial use, please contact [Chunhua Shen](mailto:chhshen@gmail.com).